Allison’s parents first discovered her allergies while the family attended their oldest daughter’s Back-to-School Night.

 Allison’s mom appreciates the way Dr. Larson’s care extends outside of the office.
 He even called the family one evening to check up on Allison after her appointment.

-Today, Allison is experiencing improvement as a result of allergy shots, medication and the practical tools Dr. Larson gives her family.
-Monitoring her diet and environment as well as a complex skin care routine helps them make Allison more comfortable and safe.
+Today, Allison is experiencing improvement as a result of allergy shots, medication, and the practical tools Dr. Larson gives her family.
+Monitoring her diet and environment as well as a complex skin care routine helps them make Allison more comfortable and safer.

 “For having such a harsh condition, Allison is truly a delightful girl, and her mom is just the most dependable, reliable mom you could have,” says Dr. Larson.
 “That’s what is so incredible about these children and their families; they’re so tough.”